Dessert

-Dessert is a course that concludes a meal.
-The course consists of sweet foods, such as confections, and possibly a beverage such as dessert wine and liqueur.
-In some parts of the world, such as much of Greece and West Africa, and most parts of China, there is no tradition of a dessert course to conclude a meal.
+Dessert is a course that concludes a meal; the course consists of sweet foods, such as cake, biscuit, ice cream, and possibly a beverage, such as dessert wine or liqueur.
+Some cultures sweeten foods that are more commonly savory to create desserts.
+In some parts of the world, there is no tradition of a dessert course to conclude a meal.